-• It has been suggested that organisations will not be able to cope with the extra work involved in communicating with patients' incidents which cause them harm.

-• People are worried that the increased disclosure of mistakes which cause harm will lead to more litigation and cost the NHS money.
+- It has been suggested that organisations might not be able to cope with the extra work involved in communicating with patients' incidents which cause them harm / that it would cause unnecessary bureaucracy - Some people are worried that the increased disclosure of mistakes which cause harm will lead to more litigation and cost the NHS money.
 It is argued, therefore, that it is in the public interest to continue to tolerate the cover up of such mistakes.

 These arguments lack credibility not only on moral and ethical grounds, but for practical reasons.
-NHS organisations should already be disclosing all cases of suspected 'moderate harm'.
+The vast majority of NHS organisations are already disclosing all cases of suspected 'moderate harm'.
 This is the threshold used in the Being Open guidance, and also the contractual Duty of Candour.
 This has not led to any capacity problems.
+This has been confirmed by medical directors of trusts we have spoken to including Dr Umesh Prabhu, widely respected medical director of the Wrightington, Wigan & Leigh NHS Foundation Trust.
 We are not aware of any evidence to suggest that there is very widespread failure to comply with this guidance.
 It is a question of dealing with the relatively small number of organisations and incidents where this does not happen, and it is important that the Duty of Candour ends this appalling practice.
 Sending a message that cover-ups of serious harm incidents short of the severe harm or fatal definitions would escape any regulatory action would lead to more, not less cover-ups.
+For the reasons explained above, restricting the Duty of Candour to fatal and severe harm cases would cause more work and bureaucracy, not less, than continuing with the well-established principle that details of all significant harm incidents must be disclosed.